nextui-org/nextui/packages/components/input/README.md

 Input is a component that allows users to enter text.
 It can be used to get user inputs in forms, search fields, and more.

+This package contains the Input component and the TextArea component.

 Please refer to the [documentation](https://nextui.org/docs/components/input) for more information.

 ## Installation